Flying with Kids: Your Long Flight Essentials Guide

 In saying that, we always pack a small selection of toys and activities to keep the kids busy on the flight.
 Pack a few in a small bag or sack that they have control over and then back up ones in your bag.

 We love things that have moveable parts but are stuck together such as Transformers, as well as squishy and bendy toys.
 Make them big enough so that when they’re dropped on the floor, you can find them again.
 Activity books and colouring pencils are also great.
+Why not download our FREE Kids’ Travel Game Printables to take along with you.
 I’m not a fan of crayons or felt-pens on flights because they get sat on and mushed into clothes.

 With anything you take, ask yourself this first: If this gets lost, will it be a problem?
 We always try and take the second favourite cuddly because it isn’t as great a catastrophe if it’s lost.